Lake Nacimiento

-Geography

-Lake Nacimiento has a low fish population due to the high levels of mercury present in the lake caused by runoff from the closed Klau and Buena Vista Mercury Mines, south of the lake.
+Geography.

-Only a few fishermen manage to catch fish.
-Consumption of bass, crappies, carps, and catfish from the lake is dangerous, but blue gill and sucker fish may be eaten only once per week safely.
+Consumption of bass, crappie, carp, and catfish from the lake can be dangerous due to mercury, but blue gill and sucker fish may be eaten only once per week safely.
 The lake is unique among California reservoirs in that it contains, among other species, introduced white bass, which thrive in the lake and spawn in the river and inflowing creeks in spring.
 In fact, the world fly fishing record for a white bass was broken in 1981 at Lake Nacimiento.
 The fish was caught by Cory Wells, a member of Three Dog Night; the record would stand for over 27 years.
 Lake Nacimiento can also produce power from a turbine at the base of the dam.

 According to the Salinas Californian newspaper, the Monterey County Board of Supervisors (Marc Del Piero, Barbara Shipnuck, Dusan Petrovic, Sam Karas, and Karin Strasser-Kaufman) appropriated the funds to build the turbine, which increased "green energy" supplies for Monterey County.

 The California Office of Environmental Health Hazard Assessment (OEHHA) has developed a safe eating advisory for Lake Nacimiento, based on levels of mercury found in fish caught from this water body.